Community Cricket

 Our aim is to ensure that individuals from all backgrounds have opportunities to be involved in cricket.
 In Nottinghamshire, we provide a variety of community participation programmes and pride ourselves on there being an offering for everybody.

-Core Cities
+Cricket Cities

-The Core Cities programme was set up in partnership with Sport England in 2018.
+The Cricket Cities programme was set up in partnership with Sport England in 2018.
 Initially, it was designed to support the South Asian Action Plan and the idea was that it would focus on the cities that had the largest South Asian demographics.
 But, over time, we’ve looked to expand its reach.

 • Listening: engaging and maintaining dialogue with communities to further cricket and community initiatives.